c3d/xl/doc/HANDBOOK_2-evaluation.md

 circumference Radius:real is 2 * pi * Radius
 ```

-THe first and last line are each representing a definition of `pi` and
+The first and last line are each representing a definition of `pi` and
 `circumference Radius:real` respectively.
 The second line is made of one
 statement that computes `circumference 5.3`.
 There are two
 definitions, one statement and no type declaration in this code.